fchaillie/Mortgage_Risk_Dashboard/README.md

-Welcome to the Readme section !
+Summary:

-Summary: The files in this repository "projet7_api" are linked to a project where I put a model on the cloud through the site Heroku using an API.
+The files in this repository "projet7_api" are linked to a project where I put a model on the cloud through the site Heroku using an API.
 The model predicts the likelyhood that a new client could reimburse a loan given the information on the loan request.
 The client information is entered in a dashboard that interacts with an API on Heroku.

+Details:

 All the files in this repository are used mainly to create the API on Heroku.
 The main file for the API is "api.py".